MoonriseSunset/Marionette/README.md

 # UnicodeToDollcode
-Translates strings of unicode into dollcode
+## Translates strings of unicode into dollcode

+Based on noe's [dollcode](https://noe.sh/dollcode/) standard, UnicodeToDollcode can translate ***any*** unicode character, or any string of unicode characters, into special-ternary dollcode.